openPupil/Open-PupilEXT/README.md

 **Step 3: Install the package manager homebrew**

-Homebrew is a package manager for macOS with which C++ libraries can be installed relatively easily via the terminal.
+Homebrew is a package manager for MacOS with which C++ libraries can be installed relatively easily via the terminal.
 Instructions on how to install Homebrew can be found here: https://brew.sh

-To install homebrew , you can enter the following command in the macOS terminal.
+To install homebrew , you can enter the following command in the MacOS terminal.

 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"